Bikini-Clad Bethenny Frankel Has Fun Water Skiing

 Ironically, Frankel claims she lost 20 pounds in her 30s once she gave up over-exercising and stopped obsessing over every calorie.

-Bethenny said her anorexia and bulimia started when she was about eight years old after observing the unhealthy diet habits of her weight-obsessed anorexic mom and grandmother.
+Bethenny said her anorexia and bulimia started when she was about 8-years-old after observing the unhealthy diet habits of her weight-obsessed anorexic mom and grandmother.

 “My grandfather would eat All Bran every morning and was obsessive, and there was no option for fat in that house,” Frankel told Bravo TV.
 “My mother was 5-foot-4 and wanted to be a model and was gorgeous, and my aunt was 6′ and wanted to be a jockey…There was just obsessiveness.
 But excessive eating and food was a big, huge part of it.”